Ascension Episcopal School Parent Teacher Organization (PTO)

 - Smile.Amazon.Com – go there and choose the Episcopal Church of the Ascension School and most every purchase you make on Amazon will donate .5% of the purchase to the school.

 - Mabel’s Labels – great place to get labels to put on everything.
 There is info in the packet for this.

 Ascension Episcopal School is the major mission and outreach of the church.
 The Church through shared expenses underwrites a portion of the school’s budget each year.

-Chapel is held on Tuesday and Friday of each school week.
-Classes 1-5 attend chapel at 8:30, and Pre-School to K attends chapel at 9 am.
+The chapel is held on Tuesday and Friday of each school week.
 Parents are always welcome to attend chapel with their children.
 We have several chapels for parents: Grandparent’s Day, All Saints Chapel, Baby in the Manger Chapel, St. Nicholas Chapel, Epiphany Chapel, and Mother’s Day Chapel.
-Pastor Todd has chapel on Tuesdays, Nancy Clausey, Head of School, has chapel on Fridays.
+Nancy Clausey- Head of School, coordinates chapels on Tuesday and Fridays.

 How do we teach the children about giving back and being thankful?

 It’s very important to us at AES that we teach our children to be respectful, giving, and thankful for what they have.
 We have one school wide activity that we do every November and then we also do more activities throughout the year.

 We have a Community Service Day before Thanksgiving benefitting Lord of the Streets, WHAM, CAPS, and Seafarers.
 The children spend the morning putting together kits for each of these groups and understand what they are doing and why.

 What are the things I should mark on my calendar and absolutely attend?